danitcodes/danitcodes/README.md

 ### Volunteering

+- DEFCON 2023-present Inhuman Registration Volunteer: registration operations and support for Inhuman Registration (i.e. anyone not in the general public; includes 550+ DEFCON staff, as well as press, vendors, etc.)
 - **RailsConf 2023 Program Committee: curating the tracks and talks for the largest, longest running gathering of Rails developers in the world.**
-- Epicodus Mentor 2023-present: ongoing professional & technical mentorship, career services, & moral support for current students working to transition into tech
+- Epicodus Mentor 2023-present: ongoing professional & technical mentorship via Lunch Talks for current students working to transition into tech
 - Ongoing community content proofreading and resume reviews for [Virtual Coffee](virtualcoffee.io)
 - RubyConf Houston Volunteer, 2022
 - Epicodus Peer Mentor, 2020-2021